akraino-edge-stack/icn/README.md

 # Developer Guide and Troubleshooting
 For development uses the virtual deployment, it take up to 10 mins to bring up the virtual BMC VMs with PXE boot.
-Virtual deployment works well for the BPA operator development for Metal3 installation scripts.

 ## Utilization of Images
 No images provided in this ICN release.